Kill, Baby, Kill: Writing and pre-production

-Bava claimed in an interview that the film was improvised on the spot from a script of only 30 pages; Lucas has suggested that the screenplay for the film may have been based on an early screenplay for La vendetta di Lady Morgan by Natale and Migliorini.
+Bava claimed in an interview that the film was improvised on the spot from a script of only 30 pages; Lucas has suggested that the screenplay for the film may have been based on an early screenplay for Lady Morgan's Vengeance by Natale and Migliorini.
 Film historian Roberto Curti has refuted this, noting that Kill Baby Kills shooting script, titled Le macabre ore della paura (lit.
 'The Macabre Hours of Fear'), featured detailed dialogue and a completed storyline.
 The screenplay stored in Rome's Centro Sperimentale di Cinematografia library was deposited there on 5 April 1966, as screenplays are generally deposited there before shooting has started.
 Curti noted that La vendetta di Lady Morgan began shooting on 26 July 1965, was submitted to the Ministerial Censorship Commission on 1 October, and was released on 16 December.
 This screenplay also revealed that ideas that had already been used in Bava's previous films but were discarded, such as victims returning from the dead as zombies.
 The film's screenplay also includes scenes that remain in the film, such as the scene of the spiral staircase and the scene where Dr. Eswai chases his doppelgänger over and over into the same room.